isomerpages/moe-frontierpri/_about-us/Principal's Message.md

 our aspirations for our students to thrive in the face of life’s challenges and be able to forge new breakthroughs in their journeys ahead.&nbsp;</p>
 <p>As a young school, we have made steady progress, developing our students
 to be wholesome individuals with tenacity and adaptability.
 Guided by our <strong><em>Think.
 Tech.
-Grow.
-Teaching &amp; Learning Framework</em></strong>, Frontier is one of the first schools to onboard the <strong><em>MOE’s EdTech Masterplan 2030</em></strong> and we will be onboarding <strong><em>MOE’s E21CC</em></strong> in 2025.
+Grow Teaching &amp; Learning Framework</em></strong>, Frontier is one of the first schools to onboard the <strong><em>MOE’s EdTech Masterplan 2030</em></strong> and we will be onboarding <strong><em>MOE’s E21CC</em></strong> in 2025.
 Supported by these two powerful directives <em>and our</em><strong><em> 4E Strategy </em></strong><em>which aims to</em><strong><em> Enable, Engage, Enrich and Empower</em></strong>,